mucbib/Eurovision-Data/README.md

 # HELP!
 IT DOESN'T WORK
 If you can't run the code, if the code is broken or if you just want to download all Eurovision data as a CSV file without doing all this strange nerd stuff, go to the folder "data" and download `totaldata_1956-2022.csv`.
 You'll be happy.
+And, btw, if you spot any error/misfunction/ugly code, let me know !

 # FUTURE PLANS FOR THIS REPOSITORY
 - include a fallback option in case scraping Wikipedia doesn't work correctly anymore.